luna/luna-book/visual_representation.md

 ## Results visualisations

 Every node is able to visualize its results.
-Luna delivers an [extensible framework for displaying and creating custom visualizations](dummy.md) for a particular result type.
-To open the visualization press either the eye icon above the node <span class="uiref">1</span> or the <kbd>space</kbd> bar.
-If you press and hold the <kbd>space</kbd> bar, the visualization would enter the full-screen mode.
-You can choose which visualization to use from the drop-down visualization's menu <span class="uiref">2</span>.
+To open the visualization press the eye icon above the node.
+If you press and hold the <kbd>space</kbd> bar, the visualization will enter full-screen mode.
+You can choose which visualization to use from the drop-down visualizations menu.

 Many visualizations provide interactive controls.
 In order to access them you have to focus the visualization by clicking on it.
 When you focus a visualization, the graph gets dimmed and you cannot control it until you exit the focus by pressing the <kbd>escape</kbd> key or pressing on the dimmed background.